Nero51908/DataToken/docs/index.rst

 Welcome to DataTokenAlpha!
 ==========================

-This is the documentation of DataTokenAlpha.
+This is the smart contract (API) documentation of DataTokenAlpha (temporary project name).
+The documentation is written presumably that the reader has fundamental knowledge about Solidity programming.

 .. image:: logo.png
     :scale: 50 %